ch-shin/leetcode-study/README.md

 ### Season 2

 I restarted it to show off the fact I am doing something productive (actually not :sunglasses:).
+--> It turned out that I cannot be productive even for showing off.
+Season 2 ended 01.21.2021.

 # Problems worth solving
 * [002]Add Two Numbers (Medium)